ianhaddock/sdrive.club/README.md

-# Assetto Corsa Game Server
+# sdrive.club - Assetto Corsa Game Server
 Builds a single or multi-lobby Assetto Corsa game server on a DigitalOcean VPS.

 As used on my server, [Spirited Drive Club][4].
-Racing since 2020.
+Which hosts over 290 Discord channel users, who have participated in over 6,300 race events with over 600 unique racers since 3/2022.
+Racing online since 2020.

 ### Enabled Plugins:
 * [KissMyRank (KMR)][2]